|Program name||Package id||Status||Status date|

 A few compounds of dosimetric interest are now available as pre-defined materials, see the manual for details.

-Additional material have been included in the low energy neutron library, some materials have been reworked from newer evaluations, and several materials are now available at 430 K.
+Additional material has been included in the low energy neutron library, some materials have been reworked from newer evaluations, and several materials are now available at 430 K.

-The old 72 groups neutron library has been declared obsolete and is no longer distributed.
+The old 72-group neutron library has been declared obsolete and is no longer distributed.

 Time scoring has been added for USRYIELD.

 A generalized estimator, NET-CHRG, of net charge (algebraic sum of positive and negative charge) is now available.